 Have Plenty Puppy Pads (See prices on Amazon)

-In the dead of winter, the days when the elevator is out of service, or days when you aren’t feeling so well are days when you are gonna need puppy pads.
-Some apartment buildings have dog parks or places your pup can learn to go outside, but sometimes it’s not going to be feasible.
+In the dead of winter, the days when the elevator is out of service or when you aren’t feeling so well are days when you need puppy pads.
+Some apartment buildings have dog parks or places your pup can learn to go outside, but sometimes it’s not feasible.

-Make sure you buy an abundance of puppy pads so your dog and you can relax if going outside is not an option.
-Good pee pads and puppy pads contain a scent that attracts dogs and gets them to pee on the pad.
-Make sure the ones you purchase offer this as it will make your life easier.
+Make sure you buy an abundance of puppy pads so you and your dog can relax if going outside is not an option.
+Good pee pads and puppy pads contain a scent that attracts dogs and gets them to pee on the place.
+Please make sure the ones you purchase offer this as it will make your life easier.

 Understand the Alternatives

 You can set up a litter box for your chihuahua.
-Granted, this is not the same as a cat litter box, rather this is a box of fake grass positioned above some litter or even real grass you can get delivered each month.
+Granted, this is not the same as a cat litter box; instead, this is a box of fake grass positioned above some litter or even natural grass you can get delivered each month.
 You can put them on your balcony as a way to let your dog go potty as a country or suburban dog would, and you need not worry about the elevator ride or failing to make it to the dog park in time.

 Do Not Punish Your Chihuahua

-You as a human become sad, angry, or both when somebody verbally chastises you.
-Now imagine they rub your nose in your own waste or hit you with a newspaper.
-That is NOT okay and should never be done to a potty training chihuahua in an apartment.
+You, as a human, become sad, angry, or both when somebody verbally chastises you.
+Imagine they rub your nose in your waste or hit you with a newspaper.
+That is NOT okay and should never be done to a potty-training chihuahua in an apartment.

-You will only make them fearful of going potty and they will likely sneak off to poo in the house as a means of avoiding you.
-If you find an accident, clean it up right away with an enzyme cleaner like Nature’s Miracle.
-It smells great, won’t hurt your dog, and makes it so they are not attracted to the same pee or poo spot.
+You will only make them fearful of going potty, and they will likely sneak off to poo in the house to avoid you.
+If you find an accident, clean it up immediately with an enzyme cleaner like Nature’s Miracle.
+It smells great, won’t hurt your dog, and makes it, so they are not attracted to the same pee or poo spot.

-As a means of encouraging your dog to pee in the right spot, soak up fresh urine with paper towels or an old rag you will not use any longer.
-Use the rag or paper towels in the spot your Chi should be going, and you will find that they have an easier time finding the pee and poo spot.
-Also, make sure you carry the bottle of enzyme cleaner with you as you train the pup to go outdoors.
+To encourage your dog to pee in the right spot, soak up fresh urine with paper towels or an old rag you will not use any longer.
+Use the rag or paper towels in the area your Chi should be going, and you will find that they have an easier time finding the pee and poo spot.
+Also, ensure you carry the enzyme cleaner bottle as you train the pup to go outdoors.
 This will make any accidents easy to clean up that you accidentally make during this critical learning process.

 Potty Training Ideas

-In this section, we will go over some ideas you can use as a means of making the potty training experience that much easier when it comes to Potty training a Chihuahua in an apartment.
+In this section, we will go over some ideas you can use to make the potty training experience that much easier when training a Chihuahua in an apartment.

 Crate Training Your Chihuahua (Check prices on Amazon)

-We already discussed this one a bit, but it is a tried and true method of puppies learning how to feel safe and how to hold it for short periods of time.
-You should buy a crate that is large enough for your dog to move around comfortably, but not so large they can poo on one side and sleep in the corner.
+We discussed this a bit, but it is a tried and true method for puppies learning to feel safe and hold it for short periods.
+You should buy a large crate that is large enough for your dog to move around comfortably but not so large they can poo on one side and sleep in the corner.

-Start by having them go into the crate in small intervals, and gradually work up to longer periods of time.
-If you must be away longer than the dog can be in her crate, confine part of the apartment off so she cannot go except for in certain areas.
-Of course, put down tons of pee pads or the sod box so she knows where she can go.
+Start by having them go into the crate in small intervals and gradually work up to more extended periods.
+If you must be away longer than the dog can be in her chest, confine part of the apartment off so she cannot go except for in certain areas.
+Of course, put down tons of pee pads or sod boxes so she knows where she can go.

-You simply attach this leash to your person and your pup can run around freely but not so far away that they have an accident when you are not looking.
-This is a good one for parents having a rough time training their puppy.
+You attach this leash to your person, and your pup can run free but not so far away that they have an accident when you are not looking.
+This is a good one for parents having a rough time training their puppies.

 You can hang a bell on the door that lets you know when your chihuahua is ready to go outside.
-If you have a sod box on your balcony, this is a nice way to let you know she needs to head outdoors for a go.
-And, if you have a Chi capable of going outdoors and you have an outdoor routine set up, this is a great way to signal to you it is time to go out.
+If you have a sod box on your balcony, this is an excellent way to let you know she needs to head outdoors for a go.
+And, if you have a Chi capable of going outdoors and an outdoor routine set up, this is a great way to signal that it is time to go out.

 Wrapping It Up